AYUSH-777/SnoopDev/README.md

 Step 3: Stored the Data in the Database

-Used a database library such as JDBC to connect to your chosen backend (MySQL, PostgreSQL, or MongoDB) Created a new Bolt for storing the extracted data in the database Added the Bolt to your Topology to store the data as it is crawled
+Used a database library such as JDBC to connect to my chosen backend MySQL Created a new Bolt for storing the extracted data in the database Added the Bolt to my Topology to store the data as it is crawled

 Step 4: Creating the Result JSON

-Once I have stored the HTML data and images in the database, I  created the result JSON file.
-The result should contain the following information for each seed URL:
+Once I stored the HTML data and images in the database, I  created the result JSON file.

-Seed URL
-Current URL visited by the crawler
-HTML source code of the current URL
-Base64 image of the complete 1080p viewport (full screen) webpage

 Step 5: Deployment